 Recruitment agencies in Israel generally act for jobseekers already based in the country, where the competitive employment market sees little more than 50 per cent of available positions advertised as vacancies are filled either internally or by networking.

 This makes access particularly difficult for foreign-based candidates looking to relocate to Israel to find employment.
-However, individuals with proven Jewish heritage can be assisted by Aliyah organizations under the ‘right to return’ principle which treats all Jewish people from any country automatically as Israeli citizens.
+However, individuals with proven Jewish heritage can be assisted by Aliyah organizations under the ‘right to return’ principle, which treats all Jewish people from any country automatically as Israeli citizens.

-What are the Benefits of Outsourcing Hiring for Israel?
+What are the Benefits of Hiring Outsourcing for Israel?

 Advantages for the parent company include:

-• A wide-ranging talent search undertaken by a Professional Employer Organization (PEO) with reduced recruitment costs
+- A wide-ranging talent search undertaken by a Professional Employer Organization (PEO) with reduced recruitment costs

-• Control over capital expenditure, as outsourcing removes the initial need to establish premises for a subsidiary
+- Control over capital expenditure, as outsourcing removes the initial need to establish premises for a subsidiary

-• Reduce risks with an ‘easy in, easy out’ operation while exploring fresh markets
+- Reduced risks with an ‘easy in, easy out’ operation while exploring fresh markets

-• Quickly start new projects
+- Quickly start new projects

-• Focus on core business
+- Focus on core business

 - Improve flexibility

-• Scale the global workforce to fit the pace of expansion
+- Scale the global workforce to fit the pace of expansion